willjduncan/Hidden-Gems/README.md

 Work was split in the following ways:

 Will: Handlebars, CSS, utils, models, README.
-Ryanne: All Controllers
+Ryanne: All Controllers, Presentation
-David: Seeds, front-end JS
+David: Wireframe, Seeds, front-end JS

+Our biggest challenges

 <!-- ADD DESCRIPTION OF DEVELOPMENT OF THE PROGRAM -->